seanap/auto-m4b/README.md

 8. Start the docker (It should convert the mp3 and leave it in your /temp/untagged directory.
 It runs automatically every 5 min)
     `docker-compose up -d`
 ### Example docker-compose.yml
-Replace the `/path/to/...` with your actual folder locations, but leave the `:` and everything after:
+*  Replace the `/path/to/...` with your actual folder locations, but leave the `:` and everything after:
+*  Replace the PUID and PGID with your user ( [?](https://www.carnaghan.com/knowledge-base/how-to-find-your-uiduserid-and-gidgroupid-in-linux-via-the-command-line/) )
 #### docker-compose.yml
 ```yaml
 version: '3.7'